MarkBukowski/Time-tracking-app/README.md

 User Task list
 =================================

-This is a simple to-do task list application, used to defend my practice skills on final BIT exam.
+This is a simple time tracking app, used to enter tasks with time taken to complete them.
+Built on Win10 machine, tested on Chrome.
 Technologies used:
 ```
 Laravel 8
 Bootstrap 4